Community initiatives, Whānau groups, community groups and much more.

 Tawhai School has a whānau group which meet once a term to discuss educational issues for Māori.
 The purpose of the group is to support the school in meeting the needs of our Māori students.
 The whānau group works collaboratively with the Principal to promote Te Reo Māori and Tikanga Māori and to raise student achievement in reading, writing and maths.
 If you are interested in finding out more about the whānau group or want to become a member please email email@example.com.

 Aiga Parent Group

 Tawhai School has an ‘aiga’ group which meet once a term to discus educational issues for our Pacifica students.
 The purpose of the group is to support the school in meeting the needs of our Pacifica students and to look at ways for the school to engage with our Pacifica families.
 If you are interested in finding out more about the aiga group or want to become a member please email firstname.lastname@example.org.

-This term we are very fortunate to have Diane Stevens working one day a week as the School Chaplain.
+We are very fortunate to have Kathy David working one day a week as the School Chaplain.
 A chaplain has a pastoral concern for the whole school community- the children, staff and parents.
 A chaplain is available to listen and be a friend to people of the school community.
 Children or adults who are dealing with difficult issues or who just need to talk with someone are able to meet with the School Chaplain.
 During this time the children may talk while playing games, drawing, or making things.

 A School Chaplain is trained to respect and show sensitivity towards each student or adult regardless of religious belief, ethnicity, or race.
 There is no religious input.